OWASP/owasp-summit-2017/new/summit-organization.md

 title: Summit Organization
 ---

+New design: Go [here](/website) to see the preview of the new version of this site

 If you want to help with the Summit organization or want to know more about what is happening behind the scenes, here are some links for you:

 * [Open Tasks](../Logistics/Open-Tasks.html)